The nurses and hospice staff kept asking me if I wanted them to give Michelle a bath.

 After asking a handful of questions to ensure that she would not wake up, or be disturbed, I reluctantly agreed.

-As they prepared to give my wife her sponge bath, I was nervous.
-And I was scared.
+As they prepared to give my wife her sponge bath, I was equally scared, and nervous.

 She was teetering on sixty pounds at this point.
 So fragile.
 So close to the end.